 "It is important to us that we manufacture as many of our goods in the United States as possible," the Kelleys explain on the Tribe Kelley website.
-"We develop and design every piece either in Nashville, TN or Los Angeles, CA. We both want to make quality clothing that our consumer will appreciate.
+"We develop and design every piece either in Nashville or Los Angeles.
+We both want to make quality clothing that our consumer will appreciate.
 Our team has poured time, detail and love into each piece you will receive."

-After five years of marriage, Kelley surprised his wife with a vow renewal in Big Sur, California.
+After five years of marriage, Kelley surprised his wife with a vow renewal in Big Sur, Cal.